-Note: The number of students tested includes students that did not receive a score; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
-The achievement level percentages are calculated using students with scores.
+Note: The number of students tested includes all students who participated in the test whether they received a score or not; however, the number of students tested is not the number that was used to calculate the achievement level percentages.
+The achievement level percentages are calculated using only students who received scores.

-CAASPP Assessment Results - Mathematics

-Disaggregated by Student Groups, Grades Three through Eight and Eleven (School Year 2014-15) --
+CAASPP Test Results in Mathematics by Student Group Grades Three through Eight and Grade Eleven (School Year 2015-16)

-Number of Students Percent of Students
+Number o of Students Percent of Students

-Student Group Grade Enrolled Tested Tested Standard Not Met Standard Nearly Met Standard Met Standard Exceeded
+Student Group Grade Enrolled Tested Tested Standard Met or Exceeded

-All Students 11 30 30 100.0 57 37 7 0
+All Students 11 28 27 96.4 7.4

-Male 11 19 63.3 58 37 5 0
+Male 11 14 14 100.0 14.3

-Female 11 11 36.7 55 36 9 0
+Female 11 14 13 92.9

-Hispanic or Latino 11 23 76.7 61 35 4 0
+Hispanic or Latino 11 21 20 95.2 10.0

-White 11 5 16.7
+White 11

-Two or More Races 11 2 6.7
+Two or More Races 11

-Socioeconomically Disadvantaged 11 26 86.7 58 38 4 0
+Socioeconomically Disadvantaged 11 22 21 95.5 9.5

-English Learners 11 5 16.7
+English Learners 11

-Students with Disabilities 11 1 3.3
+Students with Disabilities 11

-Students Receiving Migrant Education Services 11 1 3.3
+Students Receiving Migrant Education Services 11

 Foster Youth 11